Alsény Camara (footballer, born 1986)

-Alsény Camara (born 4 November 1986 in Conakry) is a Guinean former footballer, who played as a defender.
+Alsény Camara (born 4 November 1986) is a Guinean former footballer who played as a defender.

 Career

 Born in Conakry, Camara moved to France as a football trainee for Toulouse FC at age 17.
 He never appeared for Toulouse's senior side, and after a brief loan spell at Rodez, Camara transferred to LB Châteauroux in the Ligue 2, where he would play sparingly before going without a club for six months.